mks-div/QRManager/README.md

-  QRManager is a simple programm for reading and creating QR codes.
+  ## QRManager is a simple programm for reading and creating QR codes.
 It is written with electron.

-  To run project yourself you need:\
+  # To run project:
-  1 - Install node js from [nodejs](https://nodejs.org/en)\
+  ## 1 - Install node js from [nodejs](https://nodejs.org/en)
-  2 - Clone repository to your pc
+  ## 2 - Clone repository to your pc
   ```bash
   git clone https://github.com/mks-div/QRManager.git
   ```
-  3 - install requirements:
+  ## 3 - install requirements:
   ```shell
   npm install
   ```